BladeWDR/infra/README.md

-# infra
+# New repository for my IaC homelab project

-WIP - homelab IaC repo
+Right now this is just a placeholder.